-- Urgent a request for Precertification or Predetermination that in the opinion of the treating Provider or any Physician with knowledge of the Member's medical condition, could in the absence of such care or treatment, seriously jeopardize the life or health of the Member or the ability of the Member to regain maximum function or subject the member to severe pain that cannot be adequately managed without such care or treatment. - Prospective a request for Precertification or Predetermination that is conducted prior to the service, treatment or admission. - Concurrent/Continued Stay Review a request for Precertification or Predetermination that is conducted during the course of Outpatient treatment or an Inpatient admission. - Retrospective a request for Precertification that is conducted after the service, treatment or admission has occurred.
+Urgent - a request for Precertification or Predetermination that in the opinion of the treating Provider or any Physician with knowledge of the Member's medical condition, could in the absence of such care or treatment, seriously jeopardize the life or health of the Member or the ability of the Member to regain maximum function or subject the member to severe pain that cannot be adequately managed without such care or treatment.

+Prospective - a request for Precertification or Predetermination that is conducted prior to the service, treatment or admission.

+Concurrent/Continued Stay Review - a request for Precertification or Predetermination that is conducted during the course of treatment or admission.

+Retrospective - a request for Precertification that is conducted after the service, treatment or admission has occurred.
 Post Service Clinical Claims Reviews are also retrospective.
 Retrospective review does not include a review that is limited to an evaluation of reimbursement levels, veracity of documentation, accuracy of coding or adjudication of payment.